chombo-discharge/chombo-discharge/doc/sphinx/source/GettingStarted.rst

 		syslibflags    = -ldl -lm -lz

-We also recommend that you create environment variables that hold the path to your `Chombo` and `PlasmaC` libraries.
+We also recommend that you create environment variables that hold the path to your `PlasmaC` version.
 For example,

 .. code-block:: c++

-		CHOMBO_HOME=/usr/local/Chombo-3.2
 		PLASMAC_HOME=/home/foo/plasmac

-These two environment variables are used in the `PlasmaC` makefile system so that our makefiles can find both `Chombo` and `PlasmaC`.
+This environment variables is used in the `PlasmaC` makefile system so that our makefiles can find `PlasmaC` and `Chombo`.

 .. _Chap:Compiling:

 Compiling `PlasmaC`
 ---------------------

 In `PlasmaC`, each problem is compiled as a mini-application into a subfolder.
 Mini-apps are usually set up through a Python pre-compilation script that generates the required source code, makefiles, and simulation parameters.
 There is no separate build for the `PlasmaC` source code and your own application files and you will *not* be able to install `PlasmaC` separately.
 Once an application has been set up, the makefile system tracks the necessary `Chombo` and `PlasmaC` source files.
 Compiling is done in the subfolder that houses your mini-app:

 .. code-block:: bash